bsandmann/blocktrust.CredentialWorkflow/docs/Actions/CreateDidAction.md

 3. **Endpoint**: The URL where the service is located
    - Must be a valid URL or URI

-## Dynamic Parameters

-Each field in the CreateDID action can be configured to use dynamic values from:

-- **Static values**: Directly entered values
-- **Trigger parameters**: Values passed from the workflow trigger
-- **Workflow context**: Values from previous actions in the workflow

-This enables creating DIDs with properties determined at runtime.

-## Action Outcome

-When executed, the CreateDID action:

-1. Connects to the specified DID registrar
-2. Creates a new DID with the configured verification methods and services
-3. Submits the DID creation transaction to the blockchain
-4. Returns the newly created DID for use in subsequent workflow actions

-The created DID is stored in the workflow context and can be used by other actions, such as:
-- Storing the DID in the tenant's issuing keys
-- Creating a verifiable credential with the new DID as the issuer
-- Establishing DIDComm connections

 ## Technical Notes